fresherfries/fresherfries.github.io/docs/CV-writing.md

 ### Book Reviewer
-Company: OnlineBookClub.org
+Company: OnlineBookClub.org <br>
 Duration: 06/2018 - Present
 - Have written seven book reviews so far
 - [Profile](https://onlinebookclub.org/reviews/by-alena-surya.html)

 ### Freelance Blogger
-Company: BlogThug
+Company: BlogThug <br>
 Duration: 2018 - 2020
 - Have written five articles for the website
 - One of the articles continues to maintain the ‘Top Trending’ title

 ### Content Writer
-Company: Byte Academy
+Company: Byte Academy  <br>
 Duration: 08/2018 - 10/2018
 - Wrote numerous articles for the company's blog.

 ### Multiple Responsibilities
-Company: The Hindu Education Plus Club, VIT, Vellore
+Company: The Hindu Education Plus Club, VIT, Vellore <br>
 Duration: 02/2017 - 03/2018

 - Editor and Blogger for the club’s website